MetaDevZone/logstack/docs/NODEJS_IMPLEMENTATION_SUMMARY.md

 3. **Test** with the provided test script
 4. **Deploy** using environment-based configuration

-**🎉 Your Node.js cron-log-service implementation is ready for production!**
+**🎉 Your Node.js logstack implementation is ready for production!**